JYang-AI/jyang-ai.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: Contact. jianyiyang267 at gmail dot com;  jyang239 at ucr dot edu
+  more_info: Contact. jyang71@Central.UH.EDU or jianyiyang267@gmail.com

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts